December 4, 2016 at 1:41 pm #225480

 Weapons:Flasks of alcohol, tinder, 2 matchbooks and a large hunting knife

 Armor: Leather Jacket, Leather Gloves and some bandages.

 Other gear: Coin purse, pouch of black powder

 Weaknesses: Obsession with fire, hates devil’s advocates[collapse]

 Attire:His hemp tunic and pants cover his body, but his coat with furred edges wool inside goes to his mid thigh.
-He keeps one button it buttoned at most times.
+He keeps one button of it buttoned at most times.
 A leather loop holds his crucifix in place when he isn’t using it.
-His crucifix is a cast iron make, bonded together by layer after layer of twine.
+It is a cast iron make, bonded together by layer after layer of twine.
 He also carries a 4 inch diameter hollow iron sphere for good luck.

 Gear: Cross, iron sphere.

 (Positive) Hatred of unholy: (Specifically, hatred of undead) “The dead should stay dead, and I will make sure it stays that way.”